-Next, place the entire pan with seasoned cream cheese into the smoker.
-Close the lid and let it go for about 2 hours.
+Place the entire pan with seasoned cream cheese into the smoker.
+Close the lid and let it cook for 2 hours.
 Keep a close eye on the temperature gauge, as some smoker temps can fluctuate.
-You don’t want it getting any hotter than 220 degrees, or else you might end up with a puddle of melted cream cheese.
+You don’t want it getting much hotter than 225 degrees.
+A cooking temperature between 210-225 degrees is optimal for this recipe.

 Smoke time and doneness:

-Check on it after 2 hours.
+Check on your smoked cream cheese after 2 hours.
 You’ll notice a little cracking on the top of the cream cheese, and if you gently nudge the pan, the cream cheese will jiggle.
-This is normal!
+This is the perfect consistency!
 The sides of the cream cheese will turn a yellowish, golden brown color.
-Once it looks this way, your smoked cream cheese is done.
-Time to serve this up!
+Once it looks this way, it is done.
+Time to serve it up!

-Remove smoked cream cheese from the smoker and let it rest for 10-15 minutes.
+Remove the smoked cream cheese from the smoker and let it rest for 10 minutes.
 It will be hot, so keep this in mind before digging in.
-We tried this with corn chips, but you can serve this smoked appetizer with crackers, bagel chips, or chopped vegetables like carrots, celery, or jicama.
+We tried this with corn chips, but you can serve this smoked dip with crackers, bagel chips, a baguette, or chopped vegetables like carrots, celery, or jicama.

 Better yet, use it in sandwiches or as a bagel spread.
-This smoked cream cheese is so versatile and incredibly delicious.
+This smoky cream cheese is so versatile and incredibly delicious.
 Happy eating!

 Smoked Cream Cheese

 - 1- 1 1/2 tablespoons Kansas City Rub or your favorite bottled sweet rub